- What is personal data?

 Floating CVs to Medipeople clients

-By working with Medipeople, you give Medipeople permission to forward your resume to positions which may be suitable to your requirements.
-Your contact details such as phone number, email address, address etc. will not be provided to the third party.
+By working with Medipeople, you give Medipeople permission to forward your resume, references, registration information, criminal history checks and any other potentially required documentation to positions/position providers which may be suitable to your requirements.
+Your contact details such as phone number, email address, address etc. will not be provided to the third party before a placement is confirmed.

-If you have agreed to a position and Medipeople, the client or a third-party payroll organisation requests taxation paperwork from you to process your salary payments and/or complete your credentialing, Medipeople may request to collect your TFN information.
+If you have agreed to a position and Medipeople, the client or a third-party payroll organisation requests taxation paperwork from you to process your salary payments and/or complete your credentialing, Medipeople may be required to collect, store, process and/or distribute your Australian tax information including your TFN.
 Medipeople will securely store your TFN information, use it for internal payment arrangements (where applicable) and only disclose it to third parties if their request directly relates to your work position(s).
 Penalties apply to unauthorised acts and practices relating to TFNs and TFN information.
 You can read more about TFN law here.
 If you have any questions about how we handle TFN information, please contact our data protection officer via the contact details at the bottom of this page.

 Will Medipeople use personal information to contact users?

 From time to time we will send website or operational announcement updates to users by email.
-In addition, Medipeople will regularly email users who have registered their details on various relevant topics including available jobs, hiring trends, blog posts, talent showcasing, events. users may unsubscribe from operational and marketing emails at any time by clicking the unsubscribe link at the bottom of any marketing email (where present) or by emailing firstname.lastname@example.org.
+In addition, Medipeople will regularly email users (unless they have unsubscribed) on various relevant topics including available jobs, hiring trends, blog posts, talent showcasing, events.
+Users may unsubscribe from operational and marketing emails at any time by clicking the unsubscribe link at the bottom of any marketing email (where present) or by emailing firstname.lastname@example.org.

 Anonymity and Pseudonymity